Sustainable Development Technology Canada

 Grant in 2010

-Entropex is a privately owned Canadian Company involved in the reprocessing of post industrial and post consumer plastics.
-Since 1978, Entropex has been a Canadian based leader in the development of market specific recycled polyethylene and polypropylene for a variety of consumer and industrial applications.
-Our 180,000 sq. foot plastic recovery facility (PRF) and warehouse complex is located in Sarnia, Ontario Canada.
+Entropex Inc., established in 1978, specializes in the reprocessing of post-industrial and post-consumer plastics.
+Based in Sarnia, Canada, the company focuses on developing market-specific recycled polyethylene and polypropylene for diverse consumer and industrial applications.
+Entropex operates a 180,000 square foot plastic recovery facility and warehouse complex in Sarnia, Ontario.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.